When to contact the redress scheme

-From 1 October 2014, anyone engaged in property management work in England became required by law to belong to one of three government-approved redress schemes.
+From 1 October 2014, anyone engaged in property management work in England became required by law to belong to a government-approved redress scheme.
 This requirement means that leaseholders and freeholders dealing with property managers will be able to complain to an independent body about the service they have received.
 Ultimately, the requirement for property managers to belong to a redress scheme will promote best practice, drive up standards and potentially see the demise of bad property managers.

 Ombudsmen offer their services free of charge, and are thus accessible to individuals who may not be able to afford to pursue their complaints through the courts.
 The main purpose of the redress schemes is to settle or resolve complaints made by consumers against members in full and final settlement of that dispute.

 Complaints that can be considered